 - 4.5 To disaggregate the regional arisings to the Leicestershire, Leicester and Rutland sub-region figures of 15% and 23% have been used previously.
 Beginning with the latter figure, this was calculated by the East Midlands Regional Assembly using human population.
 As of 2010 the Office of National Statistics published a figure of 4,501,000 as the population of the East Midlands and 1,002,000 for the population of Leicestershire, Leicester and Rutland (22% of the East Midlands' total).
 The former figure (15%) was calculated from waste data collected as part of the 2007 DCLG study rather than via a proxy figure such as human population. - 4.6 The choices available are to use 15% (as per the 2007 DCLG study) or 22% (human population) or an intermediary figure of 18%.
 15% seems the most appropriate starting point because it has been arrived at through an empirical study of waste arisings.
-Thus, the 22% is discounted at the outset but the options of disaggregating the East Midlands' total by 15% and 18% are considered in Table K of Appendix 1 (the 18% figure to show the implications of assigning a greater proportion to Leicestershire).
-For this stage the WRAP study data have been used to split total arisings into management types, so 52% is recycled and 13% deposited at exempt sites (the acceptability of these figures is considered later on).
-The key check to these data is the Environment Agency's Waste Data Interrogator on inputs of inert waste in to licensed landfills. - 4.7 As can be seen from Table K of Appendix 1 if the lower figure of 15% is utilised (with a 32% reduction to remove the Leicester and Rutland elements; assuming they contribute the same proportion of C&D waste as they do C&I) then the calculations are that in 2013 326,067 tonnes of inert waste from Leicestershire went into licensed landfills whereas utilising 18% the figure is 391,295 tonnes.
-The Environment Agency (EA) data from 2009 and 2010 show that around 400,000 tonnes per annum of inert waste was deposited into landfills in Leicestershire (Table P of Appendix 1).
-This increased markedly in subsequent years. - 4.8 Further analysis of the EA data for 2009-2014 shows that of all the inert waste which went into landfills in England the following was assigned as having arisen in Leicestershire: 2009 358,348 tonnes; 2010 342,504 tonnes; 2011 451,787 tonnes; 2012 704,690 tonnes; 2013 761,1001 tonnes; and 2014 895,317 tonnes.
-Calculating the average results in a figure of 568,941 tonnes.
-The issues document was published prior to the availability of the 2012 data and the average between 2009 and 2011 compared well with the estimate when it was assumed that Leicestershire, Leicester and Rutland contribute 18% of the East Midlands total.
-This current average fits less well with the data assumptions.
+However, all three options for disaggregating the East Midlands' total are considered in Table K of Appendix 1.
+For this stage the WRAP study data have been used to split total arisings into management types, so 52% is recycled and 13% deposited at exempt sites. - 4.7 To check the robustness of these assumptions the quantity of inert waste arising in Leicestershire is ascertained.
+The data between 2011 and 2014 showed annual inert arisings in Leicestershire of between 620,894 and 1,540,736 tonnes.
+So, any of the predicted arisings for Leicestershire could fall between these arising figures reported by the Environment Agency permitting regime.
+The average arisings for this time period were 1,079,001 tonnes which when compared to the estimated arisings fit best with that using 18% (1,117,985 tonnes).
+However, it is felt that this arisings figure does not reflect the position in Leicestershire and the 22% is the better arisings figure (1,366,426 tonnes).
+The reasoning for this is considered later in this chapter.